Anne strives to be self-sufficient. She takes pride in knowing she can fix things on her own and wants to teach others to do the same.

 I would like to tell you that once you have your house functional again, it's over.
 That's it; you don't have to struggle anymore.
 If I told you this, I would be lying to you.

-2019 marks the ten-year anniversary of when I first decided that no longer wanted to live in a mountain of stuff.
-Every week I still try to get rid of a 12" x 12" x 12" box of stuff.
+2019 marked the tenth anniversary of when I first decided that no longer wanted to live in a mountain of stuff.
+Every week I still try to get rid of a 12" x 12" x 12" box of things.
 It's getting harder and harder to do, but I still manage to find something I no longer want.

 It will probably always be a struggle.
-That's okay.
+And that's okay.
 You are strong enough to keep fighting, even if you don't think so.

 Things to Remember

 There are some things to remember as you are organizing and sorting through your hoard.
-Some are suggestions while others are very strong recommendations.
+Some are suggestions, while others are recommendations I strongly hope you consider.

 - You don't have to get rid of things you don't want to get rid of.
 If you aren't comfortable parting with something, you shouldn't.
-Exceptions include things that are biohazards.
-If it's covered in feces, mold, or anything that is dangerous to your health, it needs to go.
+Exceptions include items that are bio-hazards.
+If it's covered in feces, mold, or anything dangerous to your health, it needs to go.
 It sucks, but it's for your safety.

 - It is important to take breaks as often as needed.
 It's very easy to get overwhelmed.
-Pushing through often doesn't help.
+Pushing through doesn't always help.